Kite aerial photography: Kites

 The most important aspect of any kite used to lift a camera is stability.
 Generally, single lined kites are used as they allow very long line lengths and need less intervention from the flyer than steerable designs.
 Almost any stable kite design can be used to lift lightweight camera rigs (up to approx 500g/1 lb).
 As weight increases, specific designs are chosen for their additional flying characteristics, such as line pull, wind speed, flying angle and ease of launch.
 Widely used designs are parafoil, rokkaku, delta (including variations such as delta conyne) and the new lighter-than-air helikite design.
 Of these, the parafoil is most popular as it generates a strong pull for its size, and can be easily stored in a small space due to its sparless construction.
 Sparred kites such as the rokkaku or delta tend to fly at a higher angle than parafoils, which is of benefit when the space between the launch site and photographic subject is limited.
 A higher flying angle permits the kite to lift more weight, as more of the generated force is acting vertically.
 Helikites allow reliable KAP in difficult conditions, thus opening up the use of KAP for professional photography.

 History

 The first kite aerial photographs were taken by British meteorologist Douglas Archibald in 1887 and by Arthur Batut in Labruguière (France) in 1888.

-Manned kite flying and aerial photography was advanced also by French Marcel Maillot, British Robert Baden-Powell, Americans Charles Lamson and William Abner Eddy, Australian Lawrence Hargrave (inventor of box kite in 1893 and kite train in 1884) and French Captain Saconney.
+Manned kite flying and aerial photography were advanced also by French Marcel Maillot, British Robert Baden-Powell, Americans Charles Lamson and William Abner Eddy, Australian Lawrence Hargrave (inventor of box kite in 1893 and kite train in 1884) and French Captain Saconney.

 A famous aerial photo of San Francisco after the 1906 earthquake was taken by an early pioneer in KAP, George Lawrence, using a large panoramic camera and stabilizing rig he designed.